-Within the first year, it attracted breeding Oystercatchers and is now well populated with the crustaceans and molluscs that support a wide range of wildfowl and waders.
+Within the first year, it attracted breeding oystercatchers and is now well populated with crustaceans and molluscs that support a wide range of wildfowl and waders.
 Birds to be seen regularly include Dunlin, Black Tailed Godwit and Ringed Plover.

 Here you will find the Discovery Hut, pond shelter, a picnic area, Reed Base, toilet facilities and a wildlife garden.

 The Discovery Hut is staffed by Information Wardens most weekends(and Mondays from April - September).
-Here you can find out more about the Wetlands, hire pond dipping equipment and have a cup of tea or coffee.
-Contact the Countryside team to check opening hours for your visit.
+When it hut is open you can find out more about the Wetlands, hire pond-dipping equipment and have a cup of tea or coffee.
+Contact the Countryside team to check opening hours before your visit.

 The Reed Base is a classroom which is available for hire for team away-days, birthday parties and workshops.